openfiesta/openfiestalab/labguide/residency.md

 <br>

-Shenzhen is a coastal city in South China.
+<p align="justify"> Shenzhen is a coastal city in South China.
 It is located on the eastern bank of the Pearl River, neighboring Hong Kong, and is home to the world's third-busiest container port and the fourth-busiest airport on the Chinese mainland.
 Shenzhen has been fundamental to China’s reform and opening-up policy.
 The Economist marveled at the "Miracle of Shenzhen,” China’s first Special Economic Zone (SEZ), calling it the biggest success of more than 4,000 SEZs in the world.
-The city attracts tremendous amounts of investment from both the local and national governments, and also from companies, both national and international.
+The city attracts tremendous amounts of investment from both the local and national governments, and also from companies, both national and international. </p>

 </div>